 The bank records originated in China.
-This is the sole factor that weighs in favor of the banks.
+This is the sole factor that weighs in favor of

 In this case, an official request via the MLAA with China is not a viable alternative.
 Generally, comity requires that, "[i]f the information sought can easily be obtained elsewhere, there is little or no reason to require a party to violate foreign law."
 Richmark Corp., 959 F.2d at 1475.
-While the MLAA with China remains an effective law-enforcement tool in some
+While the MLAA with China remains an effective law-enforcement tool in some investigations, China has not provided - via the MLAA channel - records similar to those subpoenaed in this investigation in at least 10 years.
+To the contrary, in the past 10 years, previous MLAA requests for production of similar records to China remain unanswered.
+Accordingly, this factor counsels in favor of disclosure.
+See, e.g., Richmark Corp., 959 F.2d at 1476 ("The absence of other sources for the information TPC seeks is a factor which weighs strongly in favor of disclosure."); Strauss, 249 F.R.D. at 442 ("plaintiffs do not have direct or ready access to Credit Lyonnais's records through means other than discovery demands").

 Relatedly, the United States has discretion to choose between available discovery methods.
 See In re Sealed Case, 832 F.2d at 1283 (court recognized that there was no basis in finding that treaty with Switzerland supplied the exclusive vehicle for obtaining documents in Switzerland).
 This is particularly true when the chosen method provides for sanctions for noncompliance, which is a real risk here, whereas the alternative method requested by the bank provides no sanction.
 See Nike, 2018 WL 4907596, at 16 (noting that in prior civil cases where plaintiff sent a request for bank records via the Hague Convention to the Chinese government for execution, the Chinese Ministry of Justice stated that it only "partly executed" request) (internal citations omitted).
-Unlike with a MLAA, grand jury subpoenas have a sanctions mechanism for noncompliance.
-See Fed.
-R. Crim.
-P. 17(g) ("The court...may hold in contempt a witness who, without adequate excuse, disobeys a subpoena issued by a federal court in that district.").
-Moreover, "as a general matter, "the outcome of a request to the Chinese Ministry of Justice pursuant to a treaty such as the Hague Convention "will undeniably result in delays of unknown, and perhaps considerable, duration.
-"Nike, 2018 WL 4907596, at 16 (quoting Gucci, 2011 WL 6156936, at 8).
+Unlike with a MLAA, administrative subpoenas have a sanctions mechanism for noncompliance.
+See 31 U.S.C. § 5318(k)(3)(C) (granting the Executive the power to order the termination of the foreign bank's correspondent banking relationship if the foreign bank failed to comply with the administrative subpoena).
+Moreover, "as a general matter," the outcome of a request to the Chinese Ministry of Justice pursuant to a treaty such as the Hague Convention "will undeniably result in delays of unknown, and perhaps considerable, duration. " Nike, 2018 WL 4907596, at 16 (quoting Gucci, 2011 WL 6156936, at 8).
 Requiring the United States to request the information through MLAA channels with China is inconsistent with the overriding interest in "the just determination of every criminal proceeding, to secure simplicity in procedure and fairness in administration, and to eliminate unjustifiable expense and delay."
 Fed.
 R. Crim.
-P. 2 (emphasis added); see also Societe Nationale, 482 U.S. at 542-43 (Court found that a rule of first resort to the Hague Evidence Convention would be "inconsistent with the overriding interest in the 'just, speedy, and inexpensive determination' of litigation in our courts") (internal citation omitted); In re Sealed Case, 832 F.2d at 1284 (treaty with Switzerland for assistance in criminal matters could not block enforcement of subpoena seeking documents).
+P. 2 (emphasis added); see also Societe Nationale, 482 U.S. at 542-43 (Court found that a rule of first resort to the Hague Convention would be "inconsistent with the overriding interest in the 'just, speedy, and inexpensive determination' of litigation in our courts") (internal citation omitted); In re Sealed Case, 832 F.2d at 1284 (treaty with Switzerland for assistance in criminal matters could not block enforcement of subpoena seeking documents).